Christianity came to Persia in a strange way. It happened at the Byzantine Gates.

 In Trunk of Scrolls, the characters have concern over the “Persians at the gate.”
-The Persians and Byzantines were always at odds with each other.
+The Persians and Byzantine Christians were always at odds with each other.
 In fact, a war broke out between the two soon after the events described in Trunk of Scrolls.

 What is interesting is how the Persians won.
 Especially today.